-Something of a foodies paradise, the village of Armeni is notable for its large shady plain trees lining the main street where you will find a choice of simple cafenions and two excellent tavernas.
+Something of a foodies paradise, the village of Armeni is notable for its large shady plane trees lining the main street where you will find a choice of simple cafenions and two excellent tavernas.
 There is also a small mini -market and amazingly, a well stocked delicatessen with wonderful local cheeses, yoghurt and charcuterie as well as a large choice of frozen fish.
 First thing, fresh bread is delivered to the cafenion on the small triangular central square you’ll see what we mean!
-Plus, a sweet shop has just recently opened which offers a good choice to satisfy your sweet tooth.
+Plus, a pastry shop has just recently opened which offers a good choice to satisfy your sweet tooth.

 Nearby Kalives (approx 5min drive)

 18 km east of Chania and strung along the edge of Souda Bay, Kalives is still very much a Greek village that has taken tourism in its stride and the bustling main street reflects the status quo with local shops, mini markets, tavernas and cafes happily doing business with all and sundry.

 There’s a pretty little river which huge trout are rumoured to inhabit and where small plump ducks encourage children to feed them.
 Sheltered by the headland just to the east of the village is an excellent sandy beach with convenient cantinas selling cool drinks for sunbathers, whilst pedaloes and water skiing are readily available for the more energetic.
 Just back from the main thoroughfare in a warren of narrow streets tucked into the hillside, the locals go about their daily life in time honoured fashion and if you venture into the nearby countryside, you will discover numerous tiny villages in idyllic rural settings.